State-Independent Quantum Key Distribution with Two-Way Classical Communication: State-independent Secure Quantum Key Distribution with Two-Way Classical Communication

-In this protocol, the raw key is generated ensuring security through a state-independent method following \cite{Bruk04,Tayl04}, that relies on the final key that will ultimately be used as a one-time pad.
+A BB84-like scenario can technically be rendered state-independent by performing Von Neumann measurements on arbitrary states.
+Yet, such protocols often require the first party, Alice, to encode classical strings, thus making state preparation an important part of the process.

+For this reason, preparation and manipulation of qubit states in QKD is an important task.

+Therefore, not only is minimizing discardment such as that described above a prudent goal, targeting state-independence without compromising on security appears to be one as well.
+Moreover, in protocols that involve sharing of entangled pairs between the two parties beforehand, a worst-case assumption is that the eavesdropper prepares the states in the first place.
+It would be beneficial to avoid a scenario where this assumption is necessary.

+The SIQKD2CC protocol proposed here is a variation of BB84 that generates a raw key through a state-independent method that makes use of the BTCV inequality \cite{Bruk04,Tayl04}.
+In protocols involving spatial correlations, monogamy of entanglement ensures the condition of secure communication \cite{Pawl10}: $I(A:B) > I(A:E)$ \cite{Csis78}, where $I(A:B), I(A:E)$ are the mutual information between Alice and Bob, and Alice and Eve, respectively.
+Contrary to the spatial scenario, temporal correlations allow a simultaneous violation of pairwise BTCV inequalities, and are considered polygamous.
+However, these correlations are still bounded by a polygamy relation \cite{Ring18}: it is not possible to reach the algebraic maximal simultaneous violation for all pairs, and it has been shown that the BTCV inequality between the end parties is satisfied if Eve makes use of projective measurements.
+Additionally, monogamy has been shown to manifest when considering a modification to the consistent histories approach \cite{Nowa17}.

+When Bob's basis is selected to be $B_\pm=\frac{X\pm Y}{\sqrt{2}}$ to Alice's choice of $X$ and $Y$ -- made use of in the toy problem outlined in Section~\ref{sect:toyproblem} -- the scenario becomes equivalent to \cite{Shen17} without their requirement of basis matching, and which is secure against higher dimensional eavesdropping attacks.
+Note that \cite{Shen17} additionally proposes temporal monogamy related to the no-signalling condition, which is weaker than its spatial counterpart.
+A detailed proof of security in light of the monogamy/polygamy relations falls under the domain of future work, while the current text focuses on BTCV and thus temporal correlations as a potential resource for state-independent protocols.

+Nonetheless, the classical post-processing implemented in the protocol outlined ahead crucially takes into consideration Eve somehow obtaining partial information of the final key.
+Classical pre-processing is conducted in the light of \cite{Wata07}, though prior to the quantum part as opposed to information reconciliation, and continues with two-way classical communication during the distillation stage.
 The protocol involves two separate parties, Alice and Bob.
-It is Alice who locally randomly generates a binary string $X_2$ within her sealed lab, a part of which will be used to generate the final key.
-The crux of this protocol is conveying this string securely to Bob, without a third eavesdropping party, Eve, gaining knowledge of it.
+Alice locally randomly generates a binary string $X_2$ within her sealed lab, a part of which will be used to generate the final key.
+The crux of this protocol is to convey this string securely to Bob, without a third eavesdropping party, Eve, gaining knowledge of it.
+Alice outputs a key on one end, and Bob estimates that key.

 We begin with the labelling conventions and assumptions behind this protocol.